VEuPathDB/StaticContent/content/common/workshops/VEuPath-Sept2022.md

       <li>Apollo: learn how to manually annotate a gene, which involves both structural changes (intron/exon boundaries) and metadata (gene name and symbol)</li>
       <li>Galaxy: watch demonstrations of bioinformatic analyses using our servers, <i>e.g.</i> RNAseq transcript differential expression or SNP calling  </li>
     </ul>
-  <p><h2>About us</h2></p>
-  <p>If you are a new user and will like to know more details about our resources to decide if you want to apply for the workshop, we invite you to read our more recent VEuPathDB (<a href="https://pubmed.ncbi.nlm.nih.gov/34718728/">Amos et al 2022</a>) and VectorBase (<a href="https://pubmed.ncbi.nlm.nih.gov/34864248/">Giraldo-Calderón et al 2022</a>) papers, and explore our <b><u>free</u></b> tutorials and previously recorded <a href="https://vectorbase.org/vectorbase/app/static-content/landing.html">webinars and workshops</a>.
-Regardless of if you attend or not the workshop, please feel free to email us (<a href="https://vectorbase.org/vectorbase/app/contact-us">help@vectorbase.org</a>), our goal is to maintain a fruitful and ongoing conversation between our team and you, the scientists working in medical entomology, to obtain more efficient, effective ways to help you reach your goals.</p>

   <p><h2>Computer and internet access</h2></p>
   <p>A room with computers will be provided.
 If you prefer, you can also bring your own laptop, which should have the latest Firefox, Google Chrome, Safari, or Microsoft edge version installed.  </p>